erensakarya/de-youtube-project/README.md

 * youtube_project_raw_statistics_crawler for raw_statistics data and raw_statistics table with region partition.
 * youtube_project_raw_statistics_reference_data_crawler for raw_statistics_reference_data data and raw_statistics_reference_data table with no partition.

 Both tables will be created in the Glue Catalog but while 1st table can be queried successfully with AWS Athena (since background files are .csv), 2nd table can't be queried with Athena.
 Because the background .json datas are not .jsonl (new line delimited json files), instead they are old fashioned multiline .json files.
-Therefore, Athena can't handle these type .jsons.<br>
+Therefore, Athena can't handle these type .json files.<br>
 To handle this sitution, we have 3 options like below;
 * a- Convert .json files to .jsonl files. json to jsonl converter web-sites might be used for this purpose. https://www.convertjson.com/json-to-jsonlines.htm <br>
 	* a.1- Only the 3rd column is needed (the array column), first 2 columns are deleted. <br>